Nepali Sign Language: Sociolinguistics

-Nepalese Sign Language is not used natively by the overwhelming majority of deaf people in Nepal.
-Since the overwhelming majority of deaf children in Nepal, as in all countries, are born into hearing families without a single signing member, Nepalese Sign Language is primarily learned first at schools for the deaf.
-However, these schools are few in number, and not readily accessible to most, and so most deaf Nepalese have no opportunity to acquire Nepalese Sign Language under normal circumstances.
+Nepali Sign Language is not used natively by the overwhelming majority of deaf people in Nepal.
+Since the overwhelming majority of deaf children in Nepal, as in all countries, are born into hearing families without a single signing member, Nepali Sign Language is primarily learned first at schools for the deaf.
+However, these schools are few in number, and not readily accessible to most, and so most deaf Nepali have no opportunity to acquire Nepali Sign Language under normal circumstances.

-While the vast majority of non-hearing Nepalese do not have the opportunity to acquire NSL, those who are a part of the country's active Deaf communities are often well-connected to a wide international network of signers through formal relationships with foreign Deaf organizations and personal relationships with foreign signers.
+While the vast majority of non-hearing Nepali do not have the opportunity to acquire NSL, those who are a part of the country's active Deaf communities are often well-connected to a wide international network of signers through formal relationships with foreign Deaf organizations and personal relationships with foreign signers.

-Researchers have discussed the homesign systems generated by Deaf Nepalese in the absence of or in addition to NSL, which are one source of linguistic variation in the language, and the potential impact of late exposure to NSL on signing practice.
-Scholars have also noted that first exposure to signing practice often takes place in schools for the deaf, where classes are taught primarily by hearing teachers who use Signed Nepali, which can become another source of variation in Deaf Nepalese's signing repertoire.
+Researchers have discussed the homesign systems generated by Deaf Nepali in the absence of or in addition to NSL, which are one source of linguistic variation in the language, and the potential impact of late exposure to NSL on signing practice.
+Scholars have also noted that first exposure to signing practice often takes place in schools for the deaf, where classes are taught primarily by hearing teachers who use Signed Nepali, which can become another source of variation in Deaf Nepali's signing repertoire.